MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

 \subsection{Framework}

-As illustrated in Figure~\ref{fig:f1}, our hierarchical framework implements a top-down pipeline from high-level cognition to concrete visual representation.
-First, the \textit{Semantic Reasoning Hub (SRH, \ref{SRH})} decomposes a long-horizon task into atomic sub-tasks based on initial observations and user instructions.
-For each sub-task, the SRH then employs vision modules for affordance localization and trajectory planning to construct a structured, domain-invariant intermediate representation, termed the \textit{Behavioral Semantic Bridge (BSB, \ref{BSB})}.
-This representation guides the \textit{Motor Video Generator (MVG, ~\ref{MVG})} in synthesizing a photorealistic video sequence.
+As illustrated in Fig.~\ref{fig:f1}, \MindV{} implements a top-down pipeline from high-level cognition to concrete visual representation.
+First, the \textit{Semantic Reasoning Hub (SRH)} decomposes a long-horizon task into atomic subtasks based on initial observations and user instructions.
+For each subtask, the SRH then employs vision modules for affordance localization and trajectory planning to construct a structured, domain-invariant intermediate representation, termed the \textit{Behavioral Semantic Bridge (BSB)}.
+This representation guides the \textit{Motor Video Generator (MVG)} in synthesizing a photorealistic video sequence.
 A closed-loop feedback mechanism via \textit{Staged Visual Future Rollouts} returns the generated results to the SRH for evaluation and potential re-planning.
 A detailed description of each component follows.